 Back when we were kids, teachers, parents, and peers often shamed us for many reasons.
+However, no one talked about toxic shame.
 Sometimes the shaming was even intentional.
 Nonetheless, we felt the emotion and it did hurt quite a bit.
 But, the best part was that the feeling would pass away.
 So why do we make such a big deal of it today?
 Well, a person experiences shame on many occasions in his or her life.

 It is a very normal emotion triggered by your nervous system.
 Mind you, this emotion holds the power to trigger many feelings (both good and ugly).
 However, the problem starts when people internalize the shaming and refuse to get rid of the baggage.
 Many people believe that shame is necessary, it keeps a check on the law and order in society.
 The idea is that people are ashamed to commit a mistake.

 If memories of a shameful experience stay on, it breeds toxic shame.